Zesiger Sports and Fitness Center

-The Al and Barrie Zesiger Sports and Fitness Center (informally known as the "Z Center") is the central athletics facility at the Massachusetts Institute of Technology since 2002.
+The Al and Barrie Zesiger Sports and Fitness Center (informally known as the "Z Center") is the central athletics facility at the Massachusetts Institute of Technology (MIT) since 2002.
 It is connected to Rockwell Cage, du Pont Gymnasium and the Johnson Athletic Center.
 MIT's Department of Athletics, Physical Education and Recreation (DAPER) administrative offices are also housed in the Z Center.
-It is 125000 sqft designed by Kevin Roche and John Dinkeloo & Associates.
+It is 125000 sqft designed by Kevin Roche John Dinkeloo & Associates.